 A consultation can be very helpful for anyone worried about a particular student.
 Consultations are available for LIM College staff and faculty for a range of issues, including:

 - How to recognize students who need help

 - Strategies for helping connect a student with the Office of Counseling Services or other support services

 - Crisis intervention and management

 All information about students is confidential and information regarding counseling sessions cannot be released without a student’s written permission, unless there is a threat of danger.
-However, we can provide general information about how to understand, provide assistance or get help for the person and situation you describe.
+However, we can provide general information about how to understand, provide assistance to, or get help for the person and situation you describe.

 Confidentiality doesn’t limit what you can tell us.
-If a staff or faculty member would like to follow up on a referral to the Office Counseling and Accessibility Services, it’s best to speak directly with the student, who is not legally obligated by the same promise of confidentiality as the counselors.
+If a staff or faculty member would like to follow up on a referral to the Office Counseling Services, it’s best to speak directly with the student, who is not legally obligated by the same promise of confidentiality as the counselors.